United Nations Security Council: Consultation room

-Subsidiary organs/bodies
+Subsidiary bodies

 Article 29 of the Charter provides that the Security Council can establish subsidiary bodies in order to perform its functions.
 This authority is also reflected in Rule 28 of the Provisional Rules of Procedure.
-The subsidiary bodies established by the Security Council are extremely heterogenous.
-On the one hand, they include bodies such as the Security Council Committee on Admission of New Members.
-On the other hand, both the International Criminal Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda were also created as subsidiary bodies of the Security Council.
-The by now numerous Sanctions Committees established in order to oversee implementation of the various sanctions regimes are also subsidiary bodies of the council.
+The subsidiary bodies established by the Security Council are heterogeneous, ranging from the Security Council Committee on Admission of New Members to the international criminal tribunals and the numerous sanctions committees established to oversee implementation of various sanctions regimes.

+Sanctions committees

+The Council has created sanctions committees to oversee the implementation of sanctions regimes imposed on specific countries, entities, or individuals.
+As of 2024, there were 15 active sanctions regimes, with 685 individuals and 193 entities subject to measures such as asset freezes, travel bans, and arms embargoes.
+Each sanctions committee typically consists of all fifteen Council members and is assisted by a panel or group of experts.

+The committees make their decisions by consensus.

+Counter-Terrorism Committee

+The Counter-Terrorism Committee (CTC) was established by Security Council Resolution 1373, adopted on 28 September 2001 in response to the 11 September attacks.
+The CTC works to strengthen the capacity of UN member states to prevent terrorist acts within their borders and across regions.
+It is assisted by the Counter-Terrorism Committee Executive Directorate (CTED), which carries out the Committee's policy decisions and conducts expert assessments of member states' counter-terrorism measures.

+International tribunals

+The Security Council established two ad hoc international criminal tribunals under Chapter VII: the International Criminal Tribunal for the former Yugoslavia (ICTY) in 1993 and the International Criminal Tribunal for Rwanda (ICTR) in 1994.
+Both tribunals completed their mandates and were succeeded by the International Residual Mechanism for Criminal Tribunals, which handles remaining functions including appeals and fugitive tracking.

 United Nations peacekeepers

 After approval by the Security Council, the UN may send peacekeepers to regions where armed conflict has recently ceased or paused to enforce the terms of peace agreements and to discourage combatants from resuming hostilities.
 Since the UN does not maintain its own military, peacekeeping forces are voluntarily provided by member states.
 These soldiers are sometimes nicknamed "Blue Helmets" for their distinctive gear.
 The peacekeeping force as a whole received the Nobel Peace Prize in 1988.